 The Difficulties That Many Longtime Immigrants Experience

+Criminal convictions can hinder an immigrant’s attempt to apply for residency.
 For many years, courts have relied on a “categorical approach” to decide on the appropriate repercussions for criminal convictions, in which case the courts attempt to determine what an individual is convicted of as opposed to the crime they actually committed.

 Courts then may decide to deport individuals if the conviction matches grounds for removal, even if the actual crime committed isn’t as serious as the category.
 The Pereida case introduced a new approach in which a particular conviction can prevent noncitizens from seeking cancellation of removal and other potential forms of relief, including asylum, as long as it’s unclear whether that conviction matches removal grounds.